Site Search

 Additionally, Jetson AGX Xavier/Jetson Xavier NX adopts the Volta architecture to deliver 100 teraflops per second (TFLOPS) of deep learning performance.
 That's more than five times faster than the previous generation architecture.

-In terms of TFLOPS, a unit of computer processing performance that represents one trillion floating-point operations per second, the performance of each Jetson product is 0.5 TFLOPs (Jetson Nano), 1.3 TFLOPS (Jetson TX2), 5.5/11 TFLOPS (Jetson AGX Xavier), and 6 TFLOPS (Jetson Xavier NX).
-In terms of TOPS (INT8), a unit of one trillion operations per second, the performance of each Jetson product is 22 TOPS (Jetson AGX Xavier), 21 TOPS (Jetson Xavier NX), and 275 TOPS (Jetson AGX Orin).
-This allows you to choose the Jetson that is best suited for your application.
+In terms of TFLOPS, a unit of computer processing power representing one trillion floating-point operations per second, the performance of each Jetson product is 0.5 TFLOPS (Jetson Nano), 1.3 TFLOPS (Jetson TX2), 5.5/11 TFLOPS (Jetson AGX Xavier), 6 TFLOPS (Jetson Xavier NX), and 2,070 TFLOPS (Jetson T5000).
+In terms of TOPS (INT8), a unit of calculations per second representing one trillion operations, the performance of each Jetson product is 22 TOPS (Jetson AGX Xavier), 21 TOPS (Jetson Xavier NX), 275 TOPS (Jetson AGX Orin), and 1,035 TOPS (Jetson T5000).
+This allows you to choose the Jetson that's best suited to your application.

 Jetson Nano gives you greater freedom to innovate at the edge, delivering powerful and efficient AI, image processing, and high-performance computing for a wide range of applications while consuming just 5-10W.